Home > Interview > “Innovation has Always been Fundamental to Our Practice”

 Since then, the firm has diversified into multiple sectors and expanded its presence in India and abroad.
 VA is now responsible for a wide range of work spanning Research and Development facilities, specialised manufacturing, IT business parks, public and institutional buildings, corporate offices and Real-estate developments.

 All of VA’s work is based on a deep understanding of the transformative impact of architecture.
 Our ability to design high-quality buildings is fuelled by an earnest appreciation of visionary ideas.
 Innovation has always been fundamental to our practice – exploring better methods of space-making and the usage of the latest materials and technologies.

 Our architects carry out in-depth analyses of site, feasibility studies, sustainability studies, and we use several new-age technologies such as augmented and virtual reality to create a spatial experience.

 This sets apart VA’s approach to design.
 Architects, especially now, have a responsibility to design buildings that respond to the emerging global concerns regarding the use of energy and resources.

-Tell us about a few of your ongoing projects?
+Tell us about a few of your ongoing projects.

 We have a wide range of ongoing projects, each catering to a different scale, complexity, expertise, and sector.
-Some of the notable ones include – HPCL Campus, Presidency School, IISc IDR Campus, Prestige Falcon City, Welspun Logistics Park, Volkswagen manufacturing facility, etc.
+Some of the notable ones include – the HPCL Campus, Presidency School, IISc IDR Campus, Prestige Falcon City, Welspun Logistics Park, Volkswagen manufacturing facility, etc.

 There are many glazing materials available in the market.
 How do you choose the apt one for your project?
 What are the criteria?